-Building Regulations, Contracts, and Specifications
+ENDT 257 Building Regulations, Contracts, and Specifications

 This course instructs the student in federal, provincial, and municipal regulations governing the design and construction of the built environment.
 Zoning regulations and the British Columbia Building Code will be studied.
 The student is instructed in the layout and writing of construction specifications according to Construction Specifications Canada guidelines using Canadian Construction Documents Committee and National Master Specification formats.
-Additional topics covered are: specification types, language CCDC 2 front end, products, workmanship, office procedures, information storage and retrieval, and the bidding process.
+Additional topics are specification types, language CCDC 2 front end, products, workmanship, office procedures, information storage and retrieval, and the bidding process.
 The second half of the course covers building regulations based on the National Building Code of Canada.

-Prerequisites: ENGL 195
+Prerequisites: ENGL 195 4 CR / (2,1)

-ENDT 270 Plumbing Design
+Plumbing Design

 This course instructs the student in the design of water supply and drainage systems for buildings.
-Additional topics covered in the course are: the design of storm and sanitary sewer systems as well as fire protection systems.
+Additional topics covered in the course are the design of storm and sanitary sewer systems as well as fire protection systems.
 The student will design pressure and gravity systems based on standard calculations and tables as well as the BC Plumbing Code.

-Prerequisites: ENDT 154, MATH 195
+Prerequisites: ENDT 154, MATH 195 2 CR / (2,1)

-Civil Technology II
+ENDT 273 Civil Technology II

 This course teaches the students the design of municipal subdivisions and associated services.
-The topics taught in the course are: basic urban planning principles, subdivision bylaws; sizing and grading of water and sewer services, storm and hydrological design considerations, storm runoff calculations.

-Prerequisites: ENDT 154, 171, 173, 175
+The topics taught in the course are basic urban planning principles, subdivision bylaws; sizing and grading of water and sewer services, storm and hydrological design considerations, storm runoff calculations.
+Prerequisites: ENDT 154, 171, 173, 175 3 CR / (3,3)

-ENDT 274 Reinforced Concrete Design
+Reinforced Concrete Design